Animal rescuers demand justice for neglected and abused dogs

 But some residents and animal rescuers say the charges is not enough.

-"We owe them to fight for them now we owe them they were tortured," said Shai Lemke, animal rescuer.
+"We owe them to fight for them now," said animal rescuer Shai Lemke.
+"We owe them because they were tortured."

-They are pushing for an Iowa Bill SF 2181 in the Senate to increase harsher punishment for animal abusers.
+They are pushing for legislation, specifically Iowa Bill SF 2181 , that would result in harsher punishments for animal abusers.

-"We just don't have those laws it's not like (police) want to give these people a slap on the wrist, it's that they dont have the ability to charge them with anything other than what's on the books," Margaret Stafford, Clinton resident and Professional Humane Educator.
+"We just don't have those laws it's not like (police) want to give these people a slap on the wrist, it's that they dont have the ability to charge them with anything other than what's on the books," said Margaret Stafford, Clinton resident and Professional Humane Educator.

 Jennifer Gerdes from the Clinton Humane Society say the surviving dogs are being treated for infections and are on pain medication.